ALaughingHorse/ContextSearching/README.md

 In addition to the target token and the corpus, the class requires three more inputs: left/right window and padding token.

-The algorithm takes in the target token and aggresively collect all the words within the specified window.
+The algorithm takes in the target token and aggressively collect all the words within the specified window.

-For example, when left_window = 10, it will find the target token within each document of the corpus, then collect all the ten words to the left of the target, recording the relative position.
-If there is less than 10 words to the left, the algorithm will append the word list with the padding token.
+For example, when left_window is set to 10, it will find the target token within each document of the corpus, then collect all the ten words to the left of the target, recording the relative position.
+If there are less than 10 words to the left, the algorithm will append the word list with the padding token.

 ### Get the Context Probing Matrix